matias-saavedra-g/tails/README.en.md

 2. Open Chrome and navigate to `chrome://extensions/`.

-3. Click on "Load unpacked", then select the cloned extension folder (U-Cursedn't).
+3. Enable developer mode (Developer Mode) in the upper right corner of the page.

-4. The extension should load and appear in the list of installed extensions.
+4. Click on "Load unpacked", then select the cloned extension folder (U-Cursedn't).

 5. The extension should load and appear in the list of installed extensions.